 Again, leading people back to your website is increasing the chance of you generating enquiries as that is where people can contact you.

-Some people will scan and skip to the bottom of an email quite quickly.
+Some people will quickly scan and skip to the bottom of an email.

-So, be sure to make use of a postscript (PS) at the bottom of your email to catch their eye.
+So, be sure to use a postscript (PS) at the bottom of your email to catch their eye.

-Your email marketing metrics are so important as it will help you to measure your results.
+Your email marketing metrics are important as they will help you measure your results.